strapi/strapi/docs/v3.x/plugins/users-permissions.md

 This action sends an email to a user with the link to your own reset password page.
 The link will be enriched with the url param `code` that is needed for the [reset password](#reset-password) at step 7..

-First, you must specify the url to your reset password page in the admin panel: **Roles & Permissions > Advanced Settings > Reset Password Page**.
+First, you must specify the url to your reset password page in the admin panel: **Settings > USERS & PERMISSIONS PLUGIN > Advanced Settings > Reset Password Page**.

 Then, your **forgotten password page** has to make the following request to your backend.